sachit27/greenR/README.md

 `greenR` is an award-winning open-source R package for quantifying, analyzing, and visualizing urban greenness and microclimate priorities.
 It integrates OpenStreetMap, satellite imagery, population grids, and canopy height models into a unified analytical pipeline — from street-segment greenness scoring to city-scale climate-responsive planting prioritization.

+## Which Function Should I Use?

+Use the function that matches your task:

+- `calculate_green_index()` for street-level greenness scores from OSM network data.
+- `uh_svf()` for sky-view factor analysis using terrain, buildings, canopy, and street/grid ray-casting.
+- `uh_decision()` for the full urban heat and planting-priority workflow, including optional local population rasters such as GHSL.

+In short:

+- If you want a green street metric, use `calculate_green_index()`.
+- If you want geometry-based visibility and canyon exposure, use `uh_svf()`.
+- If you want a multi-layer priority analysis that can weight population, use `uh_decision()`.

 > ✨ *Winner of the **[Prix Carto 2025 – Edu category](https://kartografie.ch/category/prixcarto/)** at the celebration of 100 years of the Institute of Cartography and Geoinformation at ETH Zurich.*

 | Feature | Description |